serokell/blog-posts/Alex and Happy Part 2/article.md

 Each sequence of symbols after `:` or after `|` indicates how to form a sentence of the language.
 For instance, `'(' exp ')'` is an expression wrapped in parentheses.

 The pipe (`|`) represents an alternative (an _or_).
 This means that the parser may parse any of the given bodies, accepting the one that matches.

 The body of a production may also be empty, meaning that `myNonTerminal : { action }` is accepted.

 **Action**

 Like in Alex, any expression betwen braces `{ }` indicates what the parser should do once it successfully parses that rule, such as how to interpret what it has parsed or how to build a data structure with it.
-We'll use the actions to build our AST.
+We'll use these actions to build our AST.

 Happy provides the symbols `$1`, `$2`, `$3`, etc., that allow accessing the semantic value of the parsed symbols.
 For terminals, the semantic values correspond to tokens, and for non-terminals, they correspond to the value that the corresponding action returned.